legendarydrew/hex-task-hive/BATTLEPLAN.md

 - [ ] Display a banner ad?
 - [x] Ability to add tasks in bulk.
 - [x] Toggle between single and bulk task creation.
-- [ ] Ability to set categories for the current list.
 - [x] Fix the algorithm for displaying tokens in a hexagonal grid.
 - [ ] Confetti on completion!
 - [x] Remove category support.